- This event has passed.

 This is a free outreach webinar offered by IDA-GA.
 You are ALSO invited to view sessions in the Power Up Outcomes with Evidence-Based Practice Literacy Conference on August 5 and 6, 2021.
 Find out more information here.
 SLP’s can sign up to earn up to 15 ASHA CEU’s.

 Register for the outreach webinar at https://idagaoutreachwebinar8252021.eventbrite.com

-COA’s and ASHA CEU’s will be available for those needing documentation of attendance.
+COA’s (attendance to the live webinar required) and ASHA CEU’s will be available for those needing documentation of attendance.

 - This webinar will discuss the importance appropriate language and literacy testing plays in the remediation of reading-based disabilities.

 - It will review current controversies with respect to the dyslexia diagnosis, as well as describe the role of language as a contributing factor to reading and writing deficits.

 - The limitations of popularly recommended reading approaches/programs (e.g., Orton-Gillingham, Wilson, Lindamood-Bell, Barton, etc.) will be discussed with respect to exclusivity of use.